 Our sector rotation strategy in TLT, SPY, and EEM shows solid results

-Yes, the theory held up pretty well in the backtest we did.
+Yes, the theory held up pretty well in the backtest we did over two decades.
 This is what we did (trading rules and settings):

 This is all there is to it.
 It can hardly get any simpler than that.
 This is a strategy that requires 10 minutes of work per month!